elie-majdalani/GP/README.md

   - All coins Deposite are handled by cryptAPI.

-  - All ETH Withdraw is handled by Web3.
+  - All ETH Withdraw is handled by Web3 (hardcoded on test net can be changed by changing the network).

   - TRX and USDT (trc20/usdt) (on the tron network) Withdraw are handled by Waxpeer.